Roberta L. Krueger (JYF)

 An introduction to cultures of French-speaking areas beyond the Hexagon: Africa, the Caribbean, Canada.
 Topics include the history of slavery, colonization and neo-colonization; literatures; sculptures, masks, paintings; fashion; and cuisines.
 Discussion based on readings, films and presentations by native informants.
 Taught in French.
-Although not a requirement 200 is strongly recommended.
-Instructor’s consent required for those returning from study in France.
+Prerequisite, French 200, appropriate score on placement exam, or consent of instructor.
+Instructor’s consent also required for those returning from study in France.

 1968: Is Paris Burning?.